-1. A compulsory core containing:

-(2) GSBE0203

-Research Studies

-2 credit points

-(3) GSBE0303

-Directed Studies

-3 credit points

-(4) Preparation and structuring of a doctoral research topic
+- 1. A compulsory core containing: - (1) GSBE0113New Development Studies2 credit points - (2) GSBE0203Research Studies2 credit points - (3) GSBE0303Directed Studies3 credit points - (4) Preparation and structuring of a doctoral research topic

 This part must normally be completed by the end of the first session of studies.